dkubb/axiom/README.md

 ## Copyright

-Copyright (c) 2009-2011 Dan Kubb.
+Copyright &copy; 2009-2011 Dan Kubb.
 See LICENSE for details.